fmrifrey/umvsasl/README.md

 - `/psdsrc`: Contains GE EPIC pulse sequence source code.
 This code should be used only on the machine dedicated to EPIC compilation.
 - `/recon`: Contains MATLAB scripts for reconstructing MRI data.
 This code should be used only on the machine dedicated to reconstruction.
 - `/scanner`: Contains a library of bash scripts and pulse .txt files used for scanning.
 These files should be on the path of the MRI system host (usually /usr/g/bin).
+- `/docs`: Contains files documenting validation testing of our project

 ## Usage